stm32duino/wiki_contrib/_cmake/Introduction-to-CMake.md

 Whatever the user interface (system shell, cmake-gui, IDE, ...), there always are two main steps: configuration and build.
 - In the __configuration step__, CMake reads the build description (CMakeLists.txt) and generates files for the build tool to use (e.g., `Makefile` or `build.ninja`).
 - In the __build step__, the build tool is called, either directly or indirectly, to perform the build and generate the required build artifacts.
 In case CMake needs to be re-run (maybe because one of the CMakeLists.txt has been edited), this is handled automatically without requiring the user to go through another configuration step.
-This means the _configuration step needs only to be invoked once_ explicitely, even when rebuilding an updated project.
+This means the _configuration step needs only to be invoked once_ explicitly, even when rebuilding an updated project.

 CMake projects are usually built "out-of-source", meaning the build artifacts end up in a parallel directory tree, as opposed to "in-source" builds, where they are mixed with the source files.